sillkongen/ruvsarpur-web/README.md

 4. Watch real-time status updates
 5. Toggle dark mode with the moon/sun button
 6. **Find your downloads**: Check the `./downloads` folder in your current directory

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- **[ruvsarpur](https://github.com/sverrirs/ruvsarpur)** by [@sverrirs](https://github.com/sverrirs) - The core Python script that makes this web interface possible
+- **RÚV (Ríkisútvarpið)** - Iceland's national public-service broadcasting organization
+- All contributors who helped improve this project

+## ⚖️ Legal Notice

+This tool is for educational and personal use only.
+Please respect RÚV's terms of service and copyright.
+The authors are not responsible for any misuse of this software.

+---

 Built with ❤️ for easy RÚV content downloading.